sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 **`--source` and `--target` must be aligned `.txt` files!**

 ## align.py
 An implementation of [SIL Machine](https://github.com/sillsdev/machine.py/tree/main/machine)'s fast_align.
-Returns alignment scores for all possible alignments in a line.
-Ignores word order.
+Returns translation scores for all possible alignments in a line.
+Ignores word order, since the translation scores are calculated for two words over the whole corpus.
 ### Suggested Usage:

-`python align.py --source path/to/source/file --target path/to/target/file --threshold 0.5 --outpath /path/to/output/location`
+`python align.py --source path/to/source/file --target path/to/target/file --outpath /path/to/output/location`

 ### Output

 A directory containing two files:

-`in_context.csv`  All possible alignment pairs in the order they appear in `--source` and `target`.
-The word score threshold is not applied.
+`all_in_context.csv`  All possible alignment pairs in the order they appear in `--source` and `target`.

-`sorted.csv`  All possible alignment pairs sorted alphabetically.
-Pairs are counted, duplicated are removed, word scores are averaged, and the word score threshold is applied.
+`all_sorted.csv`  All possible alignment pairs sorted alphabetically with their translation scores.

 ### Arguments: